mjordan/islandora_workbench/README.md

 * `model_tid` is the term ID for the Model you want your nodes to be.
 * `drupal_filesystem` is either 'fedora://' or 'public://'.

-All of these configuration options are required for the "create" task.
+All of these configuration settings are required for the "create" task.
 The "update", "delete", and "add_media" tasks do not require all of the options, as illustrated below.
+Optional configuration settings are described in the sections below where they apply.

 ## Checking configuration and input data